Gordonstoun: Aberlour House

-Gordonstoun International Summer School
+International Summer School

-The Gordonstoun International Summer School started in 1976, and it has catered to over 7,000 pupils since then.
-It opens for a four-week period every summer with the aim of giving a taste of the Gordonstoun ethos.
-Although for the most part, the priority is adventure, sports and creative arts, the school also teaches courses in English.
+The Gordonstoun International Summer School started in 1976, and has catered to over 7,000 pupils since then.
 Around 250 children from all over the world between the ages of 8 and 16 attend each year.

 Active revision programme

 The school runs a revision programme over the Easter Holidays, based on the belief that exercise improves cognition.
 Gordonstoun designed the programme for GCSE students, and it combines revision in English, mathematics and science with periods of gentle exercise and restricted access to electronic devices.
-The school also claim to serve a diet which promotes brain health throughout the programme.
+The school also claims to serve a diet which promotes brain health throughout the programme.

 Academic curriculum

 Entrance to Gordonstoun requires the pupil to pass the Common Entrance Examination.
 In the Junior School (ages 8–13), pupils study a range of courses and follow the Scottish education system.
 In the Senior School (ages 13+) the pupils complete a year's foundation course and then enter into the English education system by starting a two-year GCSE course followed by a two-year A Level course.
 Gordonstoun offers 21 GCSE courses, 27 AS Level courses and 21 A Level courses including specialised subjects such as Dance, Classical Studies and Further Mathematics.